A Boy Called Christmas: Plot

 In the forest, Nikolas finds a group of hunters and Little Kip, but he is trapped by them and discovers his father is with them.
 Joel has a change of heart and comes up with a plan.
 He frees Nikolas, Little Kip, and Blitzen and they run away from the hunters.
 Blitzen is unable to lift the sled with Joel sitting in it, so Joel decides to sacrifice himself to allow the others to fly away.

 Nikolas comes back to Elfhelm with Little Kip and he is able to bring the little elf on time to prevent Father Topo from being punished.
 Little Kip's parents reward Nikolas with the elves' traditional making of toys.
 Nikolas then has an idea and has all the elves create bountiful gifts of toys and candies.

 Nikolas is about to ride Blitzen with the gifts when he is confronted by Mother Vodol.
 She sees the locket he carries with him showing the portrait of her mother, revealing that the girl who reached Elfhelm in the legend is none other than Nikolas's mother.
 Mother Vodol then tells him about how she lost faith in the humans when news spread in the place that the men (including Joel) took Little Kip.
 Nikolas tells her that his mother always remembered how joyful it was in Elfhelm.

 Nikolas goes back to the kingdom on Christmas Eve and shows himself to the King, offering one of the toys.
 Confused, the King asks him about the meaning of the gift, leading Nikolas to take him to all the houses in the kingdom to leave toys for the children while trying to not disturb them.
 After Nikolas helps Carlotta to believe, the King decides to help.

 Finishing the story, Aunt Ruth explains to the children the meaning of Nikolas's actions and she felt that one of them has already accepted the fate of their mother and is learning to live with that.
-The children already realised the boy is Santa Claus.
+The children already realised the boy is Father Christmas (Santa Claus).

 Matt comes back to find to their surprise that the living room is filled with Christmas ornaments and presents.
 As Aunt Ruth puts on her hat, her pointy ears are briefly visible.
 Then when she leaves their place, she throws a firecracker into the sky, revealing herself to be the Truth Pixie.